September 20 2020 – Mike Yarbrough

 There are many myths and legends surrounding the origin of the Claddagh ring, some based more in historical fact than others.
 What we know for sure is that the rings have been produced in Galway, Ireland since at least the 1700s, although they weren't referred to as Claddagh rings until at least the 1830s.
 They have strong ties to the small fishing village of Claddagh in County Galway.

-Another story of the ring's origin (and a much more plausible one) involves another Joyce, in this case ringmaker Richard Joyce, a native of the village of Claddagh in the 17th century.
+Another story of the ring's origin (and a much more plausible one) involves another Joyce, in this case, ringmaker Richard Joyce, a native of the village of Claddagh in the 17th century.
 In this version of the tale, Joyce was captured by pirates and sold into slavery while sailing in the West Indies.
-Apprenticed to a master goldsmith and taught his trade, Joyce was eventually freed from slavery and returned to his love in Galway, where he started his own jewelry business and started making the first Claddagh rings.
-The earliest surviving Claddagh rings include the mark of Richard Joyce's initials, making this a more plausible origin story than a ring falling from the sky.
+Apprenticed to a master goldsmith and taught his trade, Joyce was eventually freed from slavery and returned to his love in Galway where he started his own jewelry business and began making the first Claddagh rings.
+The earliest surviving Claddagh rings include the mark of Richard Joyce's initials, further evidence of this being the legitimate origin story.

 How to Wear a Claddagh Ring

-Claddagh rings have become popular far beyond their Irish origins, and are worn by people around the world for many different reasons.
-They are given as engagement rings, worn as wedding bands, or simply exchanged as tokens of friendship.
+Claddagh rings have become popular far beyond their Irish origins and are worn by people around the world for many different reasons.
+They are given as engagement rings, worn as wedding bands, used in handfasting ceremonies, or exchanged as tokens of friendship.
 There are many reasons to wear a Claddagh ring, but the way you wear it (at least according to Irish tradition) may vary:

 - If you're single, wear the ring on your right hand with the point of the heart facing outward (i.e. away from your hand).
-This indicates that your heart is open to love.
+This shows that your heart is open to love.

-- If you're engaged, wear the ring on the left hand with the heart pointed outward to indicate that you are in a lifelong commitment.
+- If you're engaged, wear the ring on the left hand with the heart pointed outward to indicate that you're in a lifelong commitment.

-- If you're married, wear the ring on your left hand with the heart pointed inward.
-This essentially says to the world that you are married, and your heart is taken forever.
+- If you're married, wear the ring on your left hand ring finger with the heart pointed inward.
+This says to the world that you are married and your heart is taken forever.

-Anyone can wear a Claddagh ring.
-They are worn by men and women alike, and many couples exchange them as a special way to make their marriage both traditional and unique.
+Worn by men and women alike, many couples exchange Claddagh wedding rings as a special way to make their marriage both traditional and unique.
 And no, you don't have to be Irish to wear one!
-It's also worth keeping in mind that Claddagh rings are usually given as gifts, whether in the form of an engagement ring, wedding band or promise ring.
+It's worth keeping in mind that Claddagh rings are usually given as gifts, whether in the form of an engagement ring, wedding band or promise ring.
 According to tradition, it's bad luck to buy one for yourself and wear it!

 Styles and Materials of Claddagh Rings

-Although a ring must have the basic elements in place to be considered a true Claddagh ring—hands, heart, crown—there are still a lot of variations.
+Although a ring must have certain basic elements to be considered a true Claddagh ring—hands, heart and crown—there are tons of possible variations.
 Some are molded, cut or cast into shape, while others feature the symbols carved or etched into a solid metal band.
 Wide, heavy Claddagh rings are often worn by men, but there are also women's Claddagh rings which feature a more narrow profile.

-At Rustic and Main, we create a unique version of Claddagh rings out of leather, the original rustic material, featuring a hand-stamped design.
-Whichever style and material you choose, Claddagh rings are a great way to express your affection to your loved one and to the world.
-Contact our creative team of craftsmen at firstname.lastname@example.org today to see our line of leather Claddagh rings, or customize your own ring based on your own unique heritage.
+At Rustic and Main, we create unique rings out of leather, the original rustic material, featuring our own hand-stamped designs.
+Message our live chat team today to see our full line of leather rings, or customize your own ring based on your own unique heritage.